sicoda/p3k14c-py/README.md

 ## Composite Paleoproxies for Human - Environment Interactions

-Add a introduction here
+To create a more robust understanding of past climate stressors, it is often helpful to synthesize multiple lines of environmental evidence.
+Relying on a single proxy can introduce regional bias or data gaps.
+This script uses Principal Component Analysis (PCA) to distill multiple paleoclimate datasets (e.g., ice core temperatures, pollen counts, and stable isotopes) into a single, comprehensive Composite Climate Stress Index (CCSI).

 **Tools**: `sklearn.decomposition`(`PCA`), `sklearn.preprocessing`(`StandardScaler`), `scipy`, and `pandas`.

 **Functionality**:
 1. Fetches multiple palaeoclimate proxy series for the specified site from:
-  - NOAA GISP2     — Greenland temperature (global signal, always available)
+  - NOAA GISP2     —> Greenland temperature (global signal, always available)
-  - PANGAEA        — any keyword-matched proxies (e.g. speleothem d18O)
+  - PANGAEA        —> any keyword-matched proxies (e.g. speleothem d18O)
-  - Neotoma        — pollen-based proxies (precipitation/vegetation)
+  - Neotoma        —> pollen-based proxies (precipitation/vegetation)
 2. Bins every proxy to the same temporal grid (RESOLUTION yr steps).
 3. Z-scores each proxy individually (so units are commensurable).
 4. Applies PCA across proxies; PC1 is retained as the Composite Climate Stress Index (CCSI).